renovatebot/renovate/docs/usage/self-hosted-experimental-flags.md

 If set, Renovate will use SQLite as the backend for the package cache.
 Don't combine with `redisUrl`, Redis would be preferred over SQlite.

+## `supressPreCpmmitWarning`

+Suppress the pre-commit support warning in PR bodies.